 Who Is the State Insurance Commissioner?

-One important thing to remember in the complaint process is that even if your case is assigned a state designated person to try to resolve the situation, that person cannot act as your attorney.
+One important thing to note in the complaint process is that even if your case is assigned to a state-designated representative to try to resolve the issue, that person is neutral.
+They are not acting on your behalf.

 Frequently Asked Questions (FAQs)